nathantreid/nathantreid.github.io/_posts/2014-09-07-setting-up-this-blog.md

 {% endraw %}
 ```

-I wanted to test Disqus in staging environment, so I enabled swapping out the shortname and url variables depending on whether I had staging enabled or not.
+I wanted to test Disqus in a staging environment, so I enabled swapping out the shortname and url variables depending on whether I had staging enabled or not.
 I then added those fields to _config.yml:

 ```yaml